 This course is designed to provide the student an understanding of the principles and practices for the development of skills and techniques for working with children in creative arts-art, music, drama and poetry.
 The laboratory provides opportunity for application of these principles.
+Two lecture and two laboratory hours a week.
+Credit: Three semester hours.

-CD 2553 COGNITIVE ACTIVITIES FOR CHILDREN Prerequisite: NONE
+CD 2553 COGNITIVE ACTIVITIES FOR CHILDREN